sparkflows/sparkflows-docs/docs/installation/configuration/https/configuring-https-fire-server.rst

-Copy Keystore File to Installation directory
+Copy Keystore to Installation Directory
 ----------------------------------------------

 * Copy the generated ``keystore.jks`` file into the ``conf`` folder of your Fire installation directory.